Turkish PM Erdogan says Israel's Gaza offensive threatens rapprochement

 At least 82 Palestinians, most of them civilians, have been killed in the Gaza offensive, which Israel says is in response to persistent cross-border rocket attacks by Palestinian militants.

-Efforts to repair relations have intensified in recent months after Israeli Prime Minister Benjamin Netanyahu apologized for the raid and pledged to pay compensation, as part of a U.S.-brokered rapprochement.
+Efforts to repair relations have intensified in recent months after Israeli Prime Minister Benjamin Netanyahu apologised for the raid and pledged to pay compensation, as part of a U.S.-brokered rapprochement.

 Earlier this year Erdogan hinted that the two sides were on the brink of a deal, but progress has been hampered by the decision of a Turkish court in May to seek the arrest of four Israeli military commanders in relation to the killings.

-Erdogan, who is running in Turkey's first direct presidential elections next month, has regularly used his vocal defense of Palestinian rights as a campaign platform with his largely conservative Sunni Muslim voter base.
+Erdogan, who is running in Turkey's first direct presidential elections next month, has regularly used his vocal defence of Palestinian rights as a campaign platform with his largely conservative Sunni Muslim voter base.

 (Reporting by Ayse Sarioglu, writing by Jonny Hogg; editing by Ralph Boulton)